mzxio/red/transcription/the story/book two/”Don’t look at the elephant.”.md

 “If it’s hiding in the corner, if it’s trying not to be seen, why make such a fuss?”

+“Walk behind the elephant.”

-“Fucking elephants. it’s not their fault.
+“Fucking elephants.
+It’s not their fault.
 What did they ever do?